 - Step-by-step guide made in Twine, created by SDSU alum and English MA Jared Zeiders (for a tools workshop in 2020)

 - Step-by-step introductory guides created by former SDSU English professor Adam Hammond: “A Total Beginner’s Guide to Twine”

 - Then, watch the tutorial on how to use Twine to create interactive stories!
 This module assumes a basic understanding of how to use Twine and builds upon it for more creative use.
 Created by Tina Lumbis, MFA in Creative Writing and former DH Center Programs Assistant.

 - New for Spring 2021: The Digital Humanities Center has been busy creating Twine Tutorials covering a range of intermediate concepts, including variables, enchantment, and cascading style sheets (CSS).
-Additional mini-tutorials providing a deeper dive into these concepts will be released later this spring.
+Plus, a new mini-tutorial on conditional statements, released June 2021.
 Created by Cathy Qiu, Digital Humanities Center Assistant.